-- (1) ASD or related conditions means either autism spectrum disorder (ASD) as defined in the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or a condition that is found to be closely related to ASD, as identified under the current version of the DSM, and meets all of the following criteria: - (a) Is severe and chronic; - (b) Results in impairment of adaptive behavior and function similar to that of a person with ASD; - (c) Requires treatment or services similar to those required for a person with ASD; and - (d) Results in substantial functional limitations in three core developmental deficits of ASD: social interaction; nonverbal or social communication; and restrictive, repetitive behaviors or hyper-reactivity or hypo-reactivity to sensory input; and may include deficits or a high level of support in one or more of the following domains: Self-regulation; Self-care; Behavioral challenges; Expressive communication; Receptive communication; Cognitive functioning; or Safety. - (2) Qualified EIDBI Provider means a provider as described in Minnesota Statutes, §256B.0949, subd.
+- (1) ASD or related conditions means either autism spectrum disorder (ASD) as defined in the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or a condition that is found to be closely related to ASD, as identified under the current version of the DSM, and meets all of the following criteria: - (a) Is severe and chronic; - (b) Results in impairment of adaptive behavior and function similar to that of a person with ASD;

+- (c) Requires treatment or services similar to those required for a person with ASD; and - (d) Results in substantial functional limitations in three core developmental deficits of ASD: social interaction; nonverbal or social communication; and restrictive, repetitive behaviors or hyper-reactivity or hypo-reactivity to sensory input; and may include deficits or a high level of support in one or more of the following domains: Self-regulation; Self-care; Behavioral challenges; Expressive communication; Receptive communication; Cognitive functioning; or Safety. - (2) Qualified EIDBI Provider means a provider as described in Minnesota Statutes, §256B.0949, subd.
 15. - (3) Qualified Supervising Provider means a provider as described in Minnesota Statutes, §256B.0949, subd.
-15, (a). - 6.1.14.2 EIDBI interventions are individualized, intensive treatments based in behavioral and developmental sciences consistent with evidence-based best practices.
+15, (a). - (4) CMDE provider means a provider as described in Minnesota Statutes, §256B.0949, subd.
+5a. - 6.1.15.2 EIDBI interventions are individualized, intensive treatments based in behavioral and developmental sciences consistent with evidence-based best practices.
 Interventions must address the Enrollee's medically necessary treatment goals and must be targeted to develop, enhance, or maintain the individual developmental skills of an Enrollee with ASD or related condition to improve functional communication, social or interpersonal interaction, behavioral challenges and self-regulation, cognition, learning and play, self-care and safety.
-Intervention must be provided by a qualified EIDBI provider and supervised by a Qualified Supervising Provider (QSP). - 6.1.14.3 EIDBI services are provided by qualified providers to both Enrollees and their families. - 6.1.14.4 The MCO and its Providers must use the same procedure codes, modifiers and units of service, for EIDBI Services as published by the STATE on its public web site. - 6.1.14.5 EIDBI Services must be provided by qualified EIDBI providers and include: - (1) Comprehensive Multi-Disciplinary Evaluation (CMDE) means a comprehensive evaluation of an Enrollee to determine medical necessity of EIDBI services.
-The CMDE must include: - (a) An assessment of the Enrollee's developmental skills, functional behavior, needs and capacities based on direct observation (including telemedicine) of the person which must be administered by a qualified CMDE provider who is a physician, advanced practice registered nurse or licensed mental health professional identified by the STATE; and
+Intervention must be provided by a qualified EIDBI provider and supervised by a QSP. - 6.1.15.3 EIDBI services are provided by qualified providers to both Enrollees and their families. - 6.1.15.4 The MCO and its Providers must use the same procedure codes, modifiers and units of service, for EIDBI Services as published by the STATE on its public web site.
+MCO encounter data, must reflect both the rendering Provider and the supervising Provider for each service.
+The MCO shall offer training to providers on prior authorizations processes, credentialing, billing and coding.
+Training must be accessible, in plain language and must meet Culturally and Linguistically Appropriate Service (CLAS) standards. - 6.1.15.1 MCOs shall utilize the DHS weekly EIDBI enrollment report or the DHS MPSE provider portal to identify and enroll all EIDBI Level 1, 2, and 3 and QSP providers.
+The MCO must make a determination on a Provider's clean application within forty-five (45) days after receiving the clean application, unless the MCO identifies a substantive quality or safety concern in the course of Provider credentialing that requires further investigation.
+If an EIDBI agency has been removed or shown as inactive/terminated from the EIDBI report or MPSE portal, the MCO will update its records to reflect this change. - 6.1.15.2 EIDBI Services must be provided by qualified EIDBI providers and include: - (1) Comprehensive Multi-Disciplinary Evaluation (CMDE) means a comprehensive evaluation of an Enrollee to determine medical necessity of EIDBI services.
+The CMDE must include: - (a) An assessment of the Enrollee's developmental skills, functional behavior, needs and capacities based on direct observation (including telehealth as defined under Minnesota Statutes, §256B.0625, sub.
+3b) of the person which must be administered by a qualified CMDE provider who is a physician, advanced practice registered nurse or licensed mental health professional identified by the STATE; and